woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 3. The completed Products block when inserted into a post.

 == Changelog ==

+== 1.1.2 - 2018-09-07 =
+* Fix - Refactor to remove withAPIData usage, as the class was removed in Gutenberg 3.7.

 == 1.1.1 - 2018-08-22 =
 * Fix - Make Newness ordering order correctly on frontend.